Interested in studying in the UK? Meet top universities and make your dream a reality at the virtual THE Student

-Getting an undergraduate place at the university is extremely competitive; the acceptance rate is less than 25 per cent and more than half of rejected candidates go on to receive A grades for all their final school exams.
+Getting an undergraduate place at the university is extremely competitive; the acceptance rate is less than 25 per cent and more than half of rejected candidates received A grades for all their final school exams.

 Undergraduates are taught via lectures and supervisions – intimate tutorials with only a couple of other students at most.
-The workload is heavy but terms are shorter than at many other universities in the UK.
+The workload is heavy but terms are shorter than at many other UK universities.

 Cambridge libraries are home to extensive collections of medieval manuscripts and the university museums display collections of archaeological artefacts and zoological specimens.

 Imperial College London is consistently ranked among the best universities in the world for science, technology, engineering, medicine and business.

 It was formed in 1907 from a merger of three colleges in London and now has 17,000 students and 8,000 staff.
 The student cohort is extremely international and is made up of more than 125 nationalities.

 In addition to top scientists, Fields medallists and Nobel prizewinners, Imperial also produces influential government advisers and policymakers.
 Many graduates go on to achieve breakthrough innovations in industry and business, and are highly sought after by blue-chip companies and start-ups.

 Imperial’s main campus is near Kensington Palace in the Royal Borough of Kensington and Chelsea, with other campuses around the city.

 The author H. G. Wells and Sir Liam Donaldson, head physician to the Queen, are among Imperial’s famous alumni.

-University College London (UCL) was the first university in England to admit students irrespective of class, race or religion, and the first to admit women on equal terms with men, following the educational philosophy of Jeremy Bentham – the university’s “spiritual founder”.
+UCL was the first university in England to admit students irrespective of class, race or religion, and the first to admit women on equal terms with men, following the educational philosophy of Jeremy Bentham, the university’s “spiritual founder”.

 UCL’s main campus is in the central London area of Bloomsbury.